Best Medigap Plans for Low-Income Seniors

 How Are Medigap Plans Priced?

-Insurance companies can price Medigap policies in three different ways (known as the plan).
+Insurance companies can price Medigap policies in three different ways.
 This is essential to keep in mind as you review Medigap insurance carriers.
 What appears to be the most cost-effective plan could end up putting a major financial strain on your wallet.
 As you shop for a budget-friendly Medigap plan, ask each insurance company how they rate their policies.

 Attained-Age Rated